 If the price of bamboo flooring is your only concern, take your pick.
 It is relatively simple to find cheap bamboo flooring.

 - Lowe's: Home improvement stores Lowe's and Home Depot also manage to keep bamboo prices low.
-But Lumber Liquidators makes sure that the box boxes will never match their prices.
-Lowe's lowest price offering, Natural Floors 3.78" Spice Bamboo Hardwood Flooring currently is priced at $2.00 per square foot.
+But Lumber Liquidators makes sure that the big box stores will never match their prices.
+Lowe's lowest price offering typically hovers around $2.00 per square foot.